gravitational/teleport/rfd/9999-oidc-idp-for-aws-rds-dbs-discovery.md

 ### Security

 #### Rotation
-JWT Signging keys can be rotated using `tctl auth rotate --type=jwt`.
+JWT Signing keys can be rotated using `tctl auth rotate --type=oidc`.

 JWKS endpoint returns a list of public keys, so the old and the new key are provided for a seamless migration.